skip to main content

 PackagePriceSpeedConnection typeView on CenturyLink site

 If CenturyLink’s fiber plan is available in your area, we definitely recommend going for that, provided one of its two fiber plans is a good fit.
 Fiber internet is incredibly fast and reliable, and CenturyLink offers its fiber plans at a very fair price.
-You can also get gigabit upload speeds on the top tier plan, which aren’t available on even the fastest Xfinity plans.
+You can also get up to 940Mbps upload speeds on the top tier plan.
 So you’ll have excellent performance for a wide range of activities, including upload-heavy tasks like attending Zoom meetings, uploading files to cloud servers, and hosting livestreams.

 The catch is that fiber internet is available only to a minority of CenturyLink’s customers.
-If you can’t get fiber, you’ll have to stick with the Simply Unlimited Internet plan, which gives you unlimited data (yay!) but isn’t nearly as fast.
+If you can’t get fiber, you’ll have to stick with the Simply Unlimited Internet up to 140 Mbps, which gives you unlimited data (yay!) but isn’t nearly as fast.
 It runs over DSL—basically the copper wiring of your landline phone.
-While 100 Mbps is the max advertised speed, your speeds could end up being much lower.
+While 140 Mbps is the max advertised speed, your speeds could end up being much lower.
 In that case, Xfinity can get you faster speeds at a cheaper price.

 Want to know if Xfinity or CenturyLink are in your area?
 Put in your zip code below to find out.